2006 Indy Grand Prix of Sonoma: Race

-Live television coverage of the race began at 12:30 PM PDT (UTC−07:00) in the United States on ESPN.
+Live television coverage of the race began at 12:30 p.m.
+Pacific Daylight Time (UTC−07:00) in the United States on ESPN.
 Commentary was provided by Marty Reid, Rusty Wallace, and Scott Goodyear.
 Unlike the past two days, weather conditions ahead of the race were sunny, with air temperatures reaching 71 F and track temperatures measuring at 117 F. Johnny Rutherford, three-time winner of the Indianapolis 500, commanded drivers to start their engines and drove the pace car.

 As the race began, Dixon utilized the pole position to his advantage and pulled away from the other competitors as Scheckter climbed from 18th to 14th.
 Dixon held a 1.9-second lead over Andretti on the fifth lap, which gradually widened to three seconds by lap 10.
 The following lap, the first caution flag of the race was issued when Simmons ran into the right-rear of Bucknum's car, which spun out in turn 11.
 Some drivers, including Wheldon and Hornish Jr., made pit stops for new tires and fuel during the caution.
 The top-nine leaders chose to stay on the track, and Dixon led the field back up to speed on the lap-14 restart, followed by Marco Andretti and Castroneves.
 That same lap, Matsuura bumped Briscoe off-track in the ninth turn, sending Briscoe back to the tenth position.
 Meanwhile, Scheckter entered pit road on lap 18 to replace a flat tire.

 Green-flag pit stops began on lap 24.
 Dixon made his stop five laps later along with Andretti, Kanaan, and Franchitti, allowing Wheldon to take the lead.
 Wheldon maintained the first position until he pitted on lap 39 (by which point most of the drivers had made their pit stops), giving the lead back to teammate Dixon.
 On lap 44, Rice spun out Matsuura in turn 11, necessitating the second caution.
 Andretti, Kanaan, and Wheldon chose to make pit stops under the caution, and Rice's team replaced his front wing which had been damaged after making contact with Matsuura.
 Dixon, employing a different strategy from that of the other leaders, remained on track and led on the lap-47 restart.
 The third caution was issued three laps later when debris was left on the track after Wheldon and Simmons collided in turn nine.